Japan vows to improve border checks, bail after Ghosn flight

 “Simple comparisons are misleading,” she said.

+Le Maire wouldn’t say where Ghosn should be prosecuted., but said that as Renault’s biggest single shareholder, the French government wants to ensure the struggling automaker prospers again.

+French investigators are investigating Renault.
+Le Maire reiterated calls for a broader probe into 11 million euros ($12.3 million) in questionable expenses at the alliance’s Netherlands-based headquarters under Ghosn’s watch.

-Takashi Takano, one of Ghosn’s lawyers in Japan, said he felt sad and betrayed Ghosn didn’t try to win a verdict of innocence in court, but also expressed an understanding how Ghosn might have lost hope with not only the prosecutors but the entire Japanese judicial system.
+Takashi Takano, one of Ghosn’s lawyers in Japan, said he felt sad and betrayed Ghosn didn’t try to win a verdict of innocence in court.
+He also said he understood how Ghosn might have lost hope not only with the prosecutors but with the entire Japanese judicial system.
+Ghosn’s legal team said they did not know about his escape plan.

-Lawyer Yuichi Kaido said he was troubled by what he saw as the growing negative public reaction of demanding bail be refused for foreign suspects, noting Japanese don’t empathize with Ghosn’s actions at all.

-He said in an online statement he feared Japan wouldn’t be able to bear the overwhelming international criticism of its legal system, which Ghosn will likely continue in Lebanon, and instead grow even more insular and rigid in its views.
+Yuichi Kaido, another lawyer, said he was troubled by public support for denying bail to all foreign suspects.
+He said in an online statement he feared Japan might react to international criticism of its legal system by becoming more insular and rigid in its views.

-Details of Ghosn’s stunning escape last week are unclear.
-But Turkish airline company MNG Jet said two of its planes were used illegally, first flying him from Osaka, Japan, to Istanbul, and then on to Beirut, where he arrived last Monday and has not been seen since.
+Details of Ghosn’s stunning escape are unclear.
+But Turkish airline company MNG Jet said two of its planes were used illegally, first to fly him from Osaka, Japan, to Istanbul, and then on to Beirut, where he arrived on Jan.
+30. He has not been seen since, but has promised to speak to reporters on Wednesday.

 Lebanon has said he entered legally with a French passport.